 To start, the human user provides structured input written in Markdown and JSON formats to the agentic system: (1) \texttt{Problem.md}: a statement of the problem to solve; (2) \texttt{Requirements.md}: constraints on implementation (frameworks, libraries, hardware); (3) \texttt{Evaluation.md}: metrics and procedures for scoring solutions; (4) \texttt{Data\_config.json} (optional): training or validation datasets with descriptions, file paths, and loading instructions.

-The problem and requirement statements are to provide contexts.
+The problem and requirement statements are to provide context.
 The evaluation criteria define what success looks like for this problem, such as a low mean squared error on a validation set or low PDE residuals.
 Datasets are optional, and the user can choose to provide none, some, or all data needed for training or validation.
 Agents will use user-provided data when available, but can also generate synthetic data if needed.
-The user only needs to write in minimal prompts in natural language, and the agents will handle all technical details.
+The user provides minimal natural language prompts, and the agents will handle all technical details.
 See Appendix \ref{sec:appendix_problems} for examples.